WGrantElliott/ImageRanker/README.md

 # **Getting Started with this repository**

-First clone this repository, cd into the directory, run 'npm -i', then run 'ng serve'.
+First clone this repository, cd into the directory, run 'npm install', then run 'npm start'.

 ## Available Scripts